giel/neovim/README.md

 ## LSP modules

 LSP modules are installed with `Mason`.
-Add the desired module to the servers list in the file `lsp\mason.lua`.
+Add the desired module to the servers list in the file `lua/plugins/lsp/mason-lspconfig.lua`.
 Keep the list sorted.

 ## Checks
 To check how all is installed and ho healthy your neovim installation is: